LTE ENodeB or Evolved Node B – What is GNodeB?

 The S1-U interface is between eNodeB and the SGW.
 S1-U protocol stack uses the GTP V1 protocol over UDP and IP.
 The protocol specification for S1-U is in 3GPP TS 36.414.
-The control plane signaling is done over the S11 interface.
+The control plane signalling is done over the S11 interface.
 The S11 interface uses the GTPV2C protocol.
-On initial attach, eNodeB set up a session with the PGW via SGW.
+During an initial attach, eNodeB set up a session with the PGW via SGW.

 In-home network, PGW is the gateway between SGW and external packet networks or the Internet.
 EnodeB sends the user data to the internet over S1-U protocol and gets the user data from the internet on the same,

 HeNB is Home eNodeB.
 This is a small range tower that connects a mobile device inside the home over a 4G spectrum.
 It is similar to a femtocell.
 On the network side, HeNB connects to the mobile network using a high-speed internet connection.
 HeNB has all the advantages of a femtocell.